ltgoslo/norwegian-synonyms/README.md

 # The Norwegian Synonymy Test Set

 This repository holds the Norwegian Synonymy Test Set, defined for evaluating the task of synonym detection.
-The test set was created by extracting words and associated synonyms from the digital version of Kunnskapsforlaget's "Norske synonymer blåordbok" by Dag Gundersen.
+The test set was created by extracting words and synonyms from the digital version of Kunnskapsforlaget's "Norske synonymer blåordbok" by Dag Gundersen.

 ## Terms of use